rapyuta-robotics/rapyuta-io-docs/hugo/content/quick-walkthrough/software-architecture.md

 There may be multiple instances (or deployments) of Turtle.
 Each Turtle instance publishes the /sim/cmd_vel ROS topic.
 The Simulator subscribes to the /sim/cmd_vel topic.
-You'll define an inbound ROS topic interface for /sim/cmd_vel to help Simulator recognise the different Turtle instances.
+You'll define an inbound ROS topic interface for /sim/cmd_vel to help Simulator recognize the different Turtle instances.

 In general, if you have a Package-A that expects data from Package-B, and there can be multiple deployments of Package-B, you must list the expected